What are Medicare lifetime reserve days?

 Medicare Supplement insurance coverage

 A Medicare Supplement insurance policy can pay for your Part A daily lifetime reserve day co-insurance.
 All Medigap plans offer full coverage for the Part A inpatient hospital care co-insurance.
-If you receive qualifying Part A hospital inpatient care and need to use a lifetime reserve day, your Medigap policy will pay for the daily $658 co-insurance.
+If you receive qualifying Part A hospital inpatient care and need to use a lifetime reserve day, your Medigap policy will pay for the daily $682 co-insurance in 2019.

 Your Medigap policy also provides additional coverage that can be used if you surpass your Medicare lifetime reserve days.
 If you use more than the 60-day lifetime limit, your Medigap policy will provide coverage for up to 365 additional lifetime days.